ChristopherPisz/ChristopherPisz.github.io/_posts/2024-02-13-cpp-dev-env-container.markdown

 categories: c++ docker youtube update
 ---

 I created a docker container for C++ with the Conan Package manager.
-This makes it easier to colabortate, tutor, etc, and not deal with issues related to environment.
+This makes it easier to colaborate, tutor, etc, and not deal with issues related to environment.
 You can take a look at my [C++ Devenv Repo][cpp-devenv] if you'd like to see how I created the container.

 I also had started a [YouTube playlist][youtube-cpp-pipeline] on streamlining your C++ Pipeline where this was one of the things mentioned.
 I'm currently working on the next videos for it.